neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

       The human-readable label of the property

     ``help``
       Configuration of contextual help.
-For now only ``message`` that is rendered as popover is supported.
+Displays a message that is rendered as popover when the user clicks the help icon in the inspector.

       ``message``
         Help text for this property.
-Supports markdown.
+It supports markdown to format the help text and can be translated (see :ref:`translate-nodetypes`).

     ``reloadIfChanged``
       If TRUE, the whole content element needs to be re-rendered on the server side if the value